-On this site today is located the St. Stephens Historical Park.
+On this site today is located the Old St. Stephens Historical Park.
 The park offers many recreational activities available for visitors, including fishing, RV camping, primitive camping, biking, bird watching, sightseeing, picnicking, and hiking.
 A 100-acre quarry lake provides visitors with a fine place to swim, fish, boat, and relax.
 Take a hike through the woods to view the town ruins, or cool off on the sugar-white beach on an aquamarine lake.
 There is a boat ramp available to those who want to fish, or who just want to enjoy the breathtaking scenery from the water.
 Bird watchers will want to make sure they bring their binoculars and cameras!
 The park is a featured site on Alabama Birding Trails.

-This park is located approximately two miles northwest of St. Stephens, AL on the Tombigbee River (GPS Coordinates 31.555730, -88.037452).
+This park is located approximately two miles northwest of present-day St. Stephens on the Tombigbee River (GPS Coordinates 31.555730, -88.037452).

 Captions on pictures provide additional details.